Amarine9331/Amarine9331.github.io/_pages/about.md

 **Multi-Omics in Microbiomics and Human Health**
 - Integrating genomics, transcriptomics, metabolomics, and proteomics to understand microbial ecology and human health.
 - Soil microbiome research with emphasis on longitudinal tracking of differential expression of multi-omic features.
-- Bioprospecting - discovering novel enzymes, pathways, and metabolites from diverse microbiomes for applications in biotechnology, medicine, and environmental sustainability
+- Bioprospecting - discovering novel enzymes, pathways, and metabolites for applications in biotechnology, medicine, and environmental sustainability.

 **Computational Biology & Bioinformatics**
 - Development of scalable pipelines for metagenomics, transcriptomics, and phylogenetic analysis.